 Regarded by some as the best load-lugger on the planet, it’s hard to believe that Mercedes-Benz was reluctant to build an estate.
 It was concerned that a bodystyle with a reputation for blue-collar duties would ruin its carefully honed executive image.

 But as Mercedes was busy throwing everything including the Spüle into the development of the W123 saloon, research suggested that the estate car had the potential to remove its blue overalls and slip into something more comfortable.

 As families found themselves with more leisure time, they needed vehicles that suited their lifestyle.
-Mercedes knew this, so work on the W123 wagon started in 1975, three years ahead of its debut at the 1978 Frankfurt Motor Show.
+Mercedes knew this, so its first estate was introduced in 1977.

 To distinguish it from the proletarian estate cars of the past, the names Kombi and Universal were shunned in favour of the ‘T’ suffix.
 ‘T’ stood for Tourism and Transport, although internally it was known as the ‘S’ for Stationswagen.